-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("The Code")
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("The Code").

-In the opinion of the Governors, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2020.
-This opinion is based on an internal review of compliance with "The Code" reported to the Audit Committee on 2 June 2020 and to the Corporation Board via the minutes of the Audit Committee meeting.
+In the opinion of the Governors, the College complies with all the provisions of "The Code", and it has complied throughout the year ended 31 July 2022.
+This opinion is based on an internal review of compliance with "The Code" reported to the Audit Committee on 7 June 2022 and to the Corporation Board via the minutes of the Audit Committee meeting.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of "The Code of Good Governance for English Colleges" issued by the Association of Colleges in March 2015, which it formally adopted on 3 July 2015, with the stipulation that an extension to the normal number of terms of office for Governors would be a matter reserved for determination by the Corporation Board having conducted a current and future skills analysis and performance assessments of its Governors.
+In carrying out its responsibilities, it takes full account of "The Code" initially issued by the Association of Colleges in March 2015, which it formally adopted on 3 July 2015, with the stipulation that an extension to the normal number of terms of office for Governors would be a matter reserved for determination by the Corporation Board having conducted a current and future skills analysis and performance assessments of its Governors.